eiji03aero/memoria/LEARN.md

         - bastion, client, api, db-migration, alb?
 - alb
     - use only one alb to handle multiple domains
+- eventbridge scheduler
+    - use this to schedule certain operations
+    - for this time, I used it to
+        - stop resources at 0:00 (rds, ecs services)
+        - start resources at 18:00 (rds, ecs services)

 ## VPC
 ### what is ip v4 cidr blocks?